dotnet/runtime/src/tools/illink/docs/data-formats.md

 ## Descriptor Format

-Descriptors are used to direct the linker to always keep some items in the assembly, regardless of if the linker can find any references to them.
+Descriptors are used to direct the trimmer to always keep some items in the assembly, regardless of if the trimmer can find any references to them.

 Descriptor XML can be embedded in an assembly.
 In that case it must be stored as an embedded resource with logical name `ILLink.Descriptors.xml`.
 To achieve this when building an assembly use this in the project file to include the XML: